d1rshan/tsuki/CONTEXT.md

 _Avoid_: friends relationship, friendship

 **Activity**:
-A chronological, user-visible record of a person's social action, such as a log, rating, review, library change, or Follow.
+A user-visible record of a person's tracking action: a Log or a Review.
 It reflects the action's current visible state: edits update its Activity and deletion removes it.
+Follows are a relationship, never Activity.
-_Avoid_: heatmap activity, progress activity, notification
+_Avoid_: heatmap activity, progress activity, notification, follow activity

+**Log**:
+An Activity that records the state of a library entry at a point in time, including status, score, and progress.
+One Log exists per entry per day;
+further saves that day update it, and its timestamp reflects the latest save.
+Removing the entry removes all of its Logs.
+_Avoid_: feed post, progress update, library change

+**Review**:
+An Activity that carries the full content of a written review.
+One Review exists per entry; editing it updates the Activity in place while preserving its original date.
+_Avoid_: rating, comment

 **Activity Feed**:
 The newest-first Activity stream in Friends.
 Its Following mode contains